 Students taking intermediate studio courses will explore issues concerning media and methods relevant to individually designated concepts and investigations.
-Students are required to propose a fifteen-week program of research, develop a relevant body of work, meet weekly for critiques with the instructor, and maintain a daily sketchbook or journal.
-In addition each student will participate in one formal critique with art faculty and a peer group at the end of the semester.
 Students are expected to spend twelve hours per week on research and production.
 Students must have permission from the instructor before registration.
-Studio courses require 138 hours of work per term for three credits.
-A studio fee is required for every studio course to cover the expense of materials and equipment.
+Studio courses require 138 hours of work per term for four credits.
+A studio fee may be required for studio courses to cover the expense of materials and equipment.